danielhour/DINC-watchOS/README.md

 ## **DOCUMENTATION**
 Created with [Jazzy](https://github.com/realm/jazzy).
-For best viewing, download/clone the repo and open the index.html file in the `Docs` folder
+For best viewing, download/clone the repo and open the index.html file in the `docs` folder
 <br><br>